Sayings of Jesus: “Hate Your Family”!

 Large crowds were travelling with Jesus, and turning to them he said: ‘If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters – yes, even their own life – such a person cannot be my disciple.
 And whoever does not carry their cross and follow me cannot be my disciple.

+At first blush, it doesn’t feel like we can interpret away the plain and obvious sense of the word ‘hate’ here.
+It says what it says.
 The vast majority of English translations render the Greek as ‘hate.’
 No wonder, since there’s not much wriggle room: miseō does, indeed, mean … ‘hate.’
 So what are we to do?
-Copy Jesus by doing the same kind of hating of the same people?
+Try to copy Jesus by doing the same kind of hating of the same people?
 Or is there more to be said?

 Let’s walk through an interpretive process—what we might call bringing some “voices to the table” to make their contribution to figuring out the puzzle.